Completed the first year ‘propedeuse’ curriculum and the B2-course Groepsdynamica.

 NB: The work group themes vary from year to year, and will be announced on Blackboard approximately one month before the lectures start.
 Students need to subscribe for a specific work group on a first-come first-served base.
 When a work group is full, you cannot subscribe for that group any more, and you will need to choose a different group.
 When a specific work group has too few participants, the work group can be cancelled and the participants will be replaced in another work group.

 The grade will consist of the mean of the multiple-choice exam (literature covered in the lectures, lecture notes and articles on Blackboard) and the work group proposal.
-Both the exam and the work group proposal need to graded with at least a 5.
-If the exam or the proposal is graded below a 5, you will not receive an end grade.
-The work group grade will depend upon the content of the research proposal, the presentation, the questionnaire and active participation during the work group meetings.
+Both the exam and the work group proposal need to graded with at least a 4.
+If the exam or the proposal is graded below a 4, you will not receive an end grade.
+The work group grade will depend upon the content of the work group proposal and active participation during the work group meetings.
 The end grade can only be calculated when both the exam and the work group proposal are finished.

 Lectures and work groups are strongly linked, so students should follow the lectures and the work group within one semester.